-The Department sits at the forefront of medical delivering scientific research. success, demonstrable clinical impact, and actively contributing to the development of BioMedical campus.
-We the ensure interaction with industry is a major focus of our work, building on the longstanding presence of the GSK Cambridge Clinical Unit, the recent arrival of the Global Research and Corporate Headquarters of AstraZeneca and the growing presence of BioNTech.
+The Department sits at the forefront of medical research, delivering scientific success, demonstrable clinical impact, and actively contributing to the development of the BioMedical campus.
+We ensure interaction with industry is a major focus of our work, building on the longstanding presence of the GSK Cambridge Clinical Unit, the recent arrival of the Global Research and Corporate Headquarters of AstraZeneca and the growing presence of BioNTech.